 Optical identifications of ROSAT Faint Source Catalogue (FSC) led to revelation of many new interesting optical objects, including a big number of extragalactic ones.
 The Joint HRC/BHRC Catalogue is based on the combination of two major studies; optical identification projects of ROSAT BSC and ROSAT FSC, both based on Hamburg Quasar Survey (HQS) low-dispersion spectra.
-The 1st one was published by Zickgraf et al. (2003; A&A 406, 535) and resulted in 5341 identified BSC sources and the 2nd one was published by 71Mickaelian et al.
+The 1st one was published by Zickgraf et al. (2003; A&A 406, 535) and resulted in 5341 identified BSC sources and the 2nd one was published by Mickaelian et al. (2006; A&A 449, 425) and resulted in 2791 identified FSC sources.
+While the 1st project used only HQS, in the 2nd one we used HQS, DSS1 and DSS2 to find faint objects and to achieve almost 100% result for studies X-ray sources.